compbiozurich/UZH-BIO392/course-results/2021/florian-vetsch/2021-10-05-florian-vetsch-cancer-survival-classification-staging.md

 <img src="https://www.scientificanimations.com/wp-content/uploads/2017/10/TNM-Infographics.jpg" width="750" height="500">

+Notes:
-Notes: T3,T4 are about location of tumor not size anymore; N1,N2,N3 are implying M1
+T3,T4 are about location of tumor not size anymore;
+<s> N1,N2,N3 are implying M1 </s>
+N3 basically says "heavy/distant lymph node infiltration"; but as long as no other organs are involved or the cancer cells have broken the node capsule it isn't considered "metastasized".
+... oddly, people may use "metastasized to lymph nodes" and "lymph node metastasis"; but these are kept as separate concepts.